-You’re not imagining it.
-Virginia's weather is getting more severe.
-Tornadoes and hail storms are common as spring rolls in warmer temperatures.
-The wind storm and tornadoes that swept through Virginia this spring resulted in numerous home damage claims for our members.
-In March 2017, a storm swept quarter size hail and powerful wind gusts across central Virginia leaving significant damage to homes.
-My family’s home was right in the storm’s crosshairs, resulting in a $22,000 insurance claim, including roof replacement, from a weather event that only lasted about 6 minutes.
+Wind and hail storms are typical as spring rolls in warmer temperatures through Virginia.
+They historically result in numerous home insurance damage claims for our members.
+In March 2017, a storm swept quarter-size hail and powerful wind gusts across central Virginia, leaving significant damage to homes.
+My family's Stafford home was right in the storm's crosshairs, resulting in a $22,000 insurance claim, including roof replacement from a weather event that only lasted about 6 minutes.

 - Exposed or loose nails

 Tornadoes, Derechos, and Hurricanes- Oh my!